intentframe/intentframe/docs/terminal_use/current_pragmatic_choice.md

 These are not blocked, but they always trigger review because of `interpreter-indirection`.

-That’s probably acceptable for current Jarvis.
-It means cost/latency, not a wall.
-If you want cautious behavior, keep this.
+This is acceptable for current Jarvis: it imposes cost/latency, not a wall.
+The cautious posture is intentional.

 ### 3. Public web/API fetches are allowed, but not fast-allowed